Froidland/inventures-url-shortener/README.md

 - `destination`: The destination URL
 - `expiresAt`: The expiration date of the URL

+On failure, it returns a JSON body with the following properties:

+- `error`: A string describing the error, if invalid data is passed in the request. this property will contain a summary of the invalid fileds and their expected value.

 ### `GET /r/:slug`

 Although this endpoint is not exposed in the API path, it's sole purpose is to redirect to a URL.
 It takes no JSON body.